-NATO chief urges members to provide Ukraine with long-term military help
+NATO agrees to work on long-term military support for Ukraine

 “We must ensure reliable and predictable security assistance to Ukraine for the long haul so that we rely less on the voluntary contributions and more on NATO commitments, less on short-term offers and more on multiyear pledges,” he said.

+“What we are discussing is not a NATO combat presence in Ukraine.
+We are discussing how we can coordinate and deliver support from outside Ukraine to Ukraine as NATO allies do,” Stoltenberg said.

+“And now when we initiate planning, I’m certain we can also address the concerns that Hungary has raised and find a way where we can have consensus.”

-The plan is to have NATO coordinate the work of the Ukraine Defense Contact Group – a forum of around 50 countries that has regularly gathered during the war to drum up weapons and ammunition for Ukraine – rather than the US European Command.
+The plan is to have NATO coordinate the work of the Ukraine Defense Contact Group – a forum of about 50 countries that has regularly gathered during the war to drum up weapons and ammunition for Ukraine – rather than the US European Command.

 US General Christopher Cavoli is NATO’s top military commander, as well as the head of US European Command, so the person in charge would not change.
 But Stoltenberg said a formal “institutional framework” is needed as the war drags on and that NATO can provide it.